Waste management: San Francisco

 San Francisco started to make changes to their waste management policies in 2009 with the expectation to be zero waste by 2030.
 Council made changes such as making recycling and composting a mandatory practice for businesses and individuals, banning Styrofoam and plastic bags, putting charges on paper bags, and increasing garbage collection rates.
 Businesses are fiscally rewarded for correct disposal of recycling and composting and taxed for incorrect disposal.
 Besides these policies, the waste bins were manufactured in various sizes.
 The compost bin is the largest, the recycling bin is second, and the garbage bin is the smallest.
-This encourages individuals to sort their waste thoughtfully in respect to the sizes.
+This encourages individuals to sort their waste thoughtfully with respect to the sizes.
 These systems are working because they were able to divert 80% of waste from the landfill, which is the highest rate of any major U.S. city.
 Despite all these changes, Debbie Raphael, director of the San Francisco Department of the Environment, states that zero waste is still not achievable until all products are designed differently to be able to be recycled or compostable.

 Turkey

 United Kingdom

-Waste management policy in England is a responsibility of the Department of the Environment, Food and Rural Affairs (DEFRA).
-In England, the "Waste management plan for England" presents a compilation of waste management policies.
-In the devolved nations such as Scotland Waste management policy is a responsibility of their own respective departments.
+Waste management policy in England is the responsibility of the Department of the Environment, Food and Rural Affairs (DEFRA).
+In England, the "Waste Management Plan for England" presents a compilation of waste management policies.
+In the devolved regions such as Scotland, waste management policy is a responsibility of their own respective departments.

 Zambia

-In Zambia, ASAZA is a community-based organization whose principal purpose is to complement the efforts of Government and co-operating partners to uplift the standard of living for disadvantaged communities.
+In Zambia, ASAZA is a community-based organization whose principal purpose is to complement the efforts of the Government and cooperating partners to uplift the standard of living for disadvantaged communities.
 The project's main objective is to minimize the problem of indiscriminate littering which leads to land degradation and pollution of the environment.
-ASAZA is also at the same time helping alleviate the problems of unemployment and poverty through income generation and payment of participants, women and unskilled youths.
+ASAZA is also at the same time helping alleviate the problems of unemployment and poverty through income generation and payment of participants, women, and unskilled youths.

-E-waste

-A record 53.6 million metric tonnes (Mt) of electronic waste was generated worldwide in 2019, up 21 per cent in just five years, according to the UN’s Global E-waste Monitor 2020, released today.
-The new report also predicts global e-waste – discarded products with a battery or plug – will reach 74 Mt by 2030, almost a doubling of e-waste in just 16 years.
-This makes e-waste the world’s fastest-growing domestic waste stream, fueled mainly by higher consumption rates of electric and electronic equipment, short life cycles, and few options for repair.
-Only 17.4 per cent of 2019’s e-waste was collected and recycled.
-This means that gold, silver, copper, platinum and other high-value, recoverable materials conservatively valued at US$57 billion – a sum greater than the Gross Domestic Product of most countries – were mostly dumped or burned rather than being collected for treatment and reuse.